sourav-bk/Golang/Topic/DB.md

 ## Joint and types of joins In RDBMS?

 Join is an operation in DBMS that combines the rows of two or more tables based on related columns between them.
-The main purpose of join is to retrieve the data from multiple tables in other words Join is used to perform multi-table queries.
+The main purpose of join is to retrieve data from multiple tables, in other words Join is used to perform multi-table queries.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------